iendicott/Home-Assistant/SunSynk Local Control/README.md

 This dongle connects to Wifi and sends data to SunSynk Cloud which can be it's achilies heel.
 If the SunSynk cloud is down you will loose the ability to remotely set / view settings on the inverter also it's been known for the time on the inverter to drift ausing issues with smart tarrifs that rely on time windows (Octopus Go \ Octopus Intelligent etc.).<br>
 This project gives the user the ability to control the inverter from inside Home Assistant.
 This applies to 3.68kW / 5.5kW and 8.8kW inverters.
 (Other models may work)<br>

-**It should be noted, there are different versions of the inverters.
+**It should be noted, there are different versions of inverters.
 Some have an all in one BMS 485/CAN port like a picture of this 8.8kW SunSynk Inverter**

 ![8.8KW inverter](<8.8KW inverter.png>)